d3vr/f3.al/content/posts/mailinabox-wrapper.md

 ---
-title: "Why I use unique email addresses and how I automate this using Mail-in-a-Box"
+title: "Why I Use Unique Email Addresses and How I Automate This Using Mail-in-a-Box"
 url: "/create-email-addresses-using-bash/"
 date: 2022-11-24
 showLastUpdated: false